N/NE Community Development Initiative

 Haben Woldu, Wieden and Kennedy

-Meeting Document Archive
+Meeting Document & Media Archive

 The meeting documents below are organized by committee/subcommittee: Oversight Committee, Business Navigator Subcommittee, Cultural Business Hub Subcommittee, URA Expansion Subcommittee, and Project Charter Subcommittee.
 We will expand this section as new subcommittees form and meet.
+You can find meeting audio and video on the tab to the right.